Creative & Brand

-Cherie DeVaux smiling triumphantly with a trophy after winning the Kentucky Derby.
+Cherie DeVaux celebrating with a horse after winning the Kentucky Derby.

 Key Takeaways